lucaslingle/policy_iteration_car_rental_variant2/README.md

 This makes sense, since this variant of the problem penalizes having more than 10 cars overnight at any store; moving 5 cars to store 1 allows the policy to avoid a penalty.
 Likewise, we can see that for 14 cars at store 0, we should move at least 4 of them to store 1, if store 1 has between 0 and 6 cars.

 The vertical line in the middle, towards the bottom half of the grid, says to move zero cars from store 0 to store 1, if there are 11 or more cars at store 0 and 10 cars at store 1.
-This can be explained partly by the fact that moving cars at the end of the day would lead to a penalty for both stores if more than 10 were stored overnight for both stores.
+Although moving one car would be the standard choice here (judging by the surrounding green basin), in this precise circumstance, moving one car at the end of the day would lead to penalties for both stores if more than 10 were stored overnight for both stores.
 Our implementation assumes the penalties are paid separately by both stores to separate overflow lots, so this makes sense.